 IV.
 Services to Third Parties

-Making use of the Time Machine consortium’s vast knowledge and expertise, TMO intends to develop and promote specific services for third parties in different aspects related to Cultural Heritage, increasing the awareness and resources for the Time Machine.
+Making use of the Time Machine consortium’s vast knowledge and expertise, TMO will develop and promote specific services for third parties in different aspects related to Cultural Heritage, increasing the awareness and resources for Time Machine.

-Goal: to “package” and make available the knowledge created in other Priority Areas through publications, lectures, courses and other forms of dissemination.
+Goal: “Package” and make available the knowledge created in other Priority Areas through publications, lectures, courses and other forms of dissemination.

-Goal: to raise awareness and communicate the impact of TMO activities and use communication tools to serve strategic TMO objectives
+Goal: Raise awareness and communicate the impact of TMO activities and use communication tools to serve strategic TMO objectives.